AaronWatters/H5Gizmos/doc/README.md

 await get(feedback.element.text())
 ```
 evaluates to the currently displayed text from the feedback element, evaluated in the
-Javascript child context and transferred to the Python parent.
+Javascript child context and transferred to the Python parent process.

+# Sections